Home Loan Finance Center

 A description of the different types of loan programs.
 There are primarily 2 types of loans – fixed rate and variable rate.
 There are more specific types of fixed rate loan variations – conventional, FHA and VA, Jumbo, and some areas also have City or County sponsored Down payment assistance programs for limited times.

-In addition to having the cash for the down payment, closing costs and good credit history, the mortgage lender will want your house payment and other debts to conform to accepted qualifying ratios.
+In addition to having the cash for the down payment, closing costs and a good credit history, the mortgage lender will want your house payment and other debts to conform to accepted qualifying ratios.